by Cynthia M. Johnson, MA

-Your child’s doctor will ask you about symptoms and medical history.
+The doctor will ask about your child's symptoms and health history.
 A physical exam will be done.
-Your child’s doctor may recommend:
+This may be enough to make the diagnosis.

-The treatment goal is to unblock the obstruction and restore bowel function.
-Treatment may include:
+The goal of treatment is to unblock the intestine so the bowel will work as it should.
+Treatment may be:

-There are no current guidelines to prevent volvulus.
+There are no current methods to prevent this problem.

 Healthy Children—American Academy of Pediatrics